peterbrittain/asciimatics/doc/source/rendering.rst

 Rendering
 ---------
 When you want to create an animation, you typically need a sequence of multi-coloured text images to create the desired effect.
-This is where a :py:obj:`.Renderer` object comes into play.
+This is where a :py:obj:`~renderers.Renderer` object comes into play.

 A Renderer is simply an object that will return one or more text strings and associated colour maps in a format that is suitable for display using the :py:meth:`~Screen.paint` method.
 This collation of text string and colour map is referred to as the rendered text.
 It might vary in complexity from a single, monochrome string through to many frames from an ASCII rendition of a colour video or animated GIF.

-All renderers must implement the API of the abstract :py:obj:`.Renderer` class, however there are 2 basic variants.
+All renderers must implement the API of the abstract :py:obj:`~renderers.Renderer` class, however there are 2 basic variants.

-1. The :py:obj:`.StaticRenderer` creates pre-rendered sequences of rendered text.
+1. The :py:obj:`~renderers.StaticRenderer` creates pre-rendered sequences of rendered text.
 They are usually initialized with some static content that can be calculated entirely in advance.
 For example:

 .. code-block:: python